TheoDgb/URLCustomDiscs/README.md

 It is also available on [Modrinth](https://modrinth.com/plugin/url-custom-discs) ([**Versions**](https://modrinth.com/plugin/url-custom-discs/versions)).

 ## Servers Guide
+Important:
+- For users who don't want or can't host their Minecraft server on their own personal machine, it's common to turn to online hosting providers.
+  Keep in mind that you’ll still need a personal HTTP server to host the resource pack for the custom music discs to be added and updated automatically.
+- If you're using shared hosting like Shockbyte or a similar provider, **make sure your host allows you to run binary files** (for yt-dlp and FFmpeg, in our case).
+  Some hosts may have restrictions or require special permissions.
+Check their documentation or contact their support if you're not sure.
+- For full control and compatibility, it's highly recommended to use a VPS (Virtual Private Server), which gives you full root access, instead of shared Minecraft hosting.
+  With a VPS, you can host both your Minecraft server and an (Apache) HTTP server on the same machine, making it ideal for serving the resource pack directly.
+  The Apache server setup on a VPS is not covered in this guide (locally only).
+Configuring the IP, ports, firewall, and other related settings is the user's responsibility, as these can vary depending on the VPS provider.
+However, the steps to set up an Apache server remain the same on a VPS.
+  Just make sure to configure your firewall and open the necessary ports, as VPS environments usually require manual network setup.

-You'll need to host the **URLCustomDiscsPack.zip** server resource pack on a **personal local web server** that the plugin can access and edit.
+You'll need to host the **URLCustomDiscsPack.zip** server resource pack on a **personal local HTTP server** that the plugin can access and edit.
 Using an online file hosting service (such as [MCPacks](https://mc-packs.net/)) will not work.

-Here are two tutorials for setting up a **personal local web server** (Windows / Linux).
-These tutorials cover how to make your **personal local web server** work with both local and online Minecraft servers.
+Here are two tutorials for setting up a **personal local HTTP server** (Windows / Linux).
+These tutorials cover how to make your **personal local HTTP server** work with both local and online Minecraft servers.

 ### Router Configuration
 - Access your router's configuration interface to:
-  - configure a NAT/PAT rule for TCP port forwarding, setting both internal and external ports to 80, and using the public IP address of the machine running the Apache HTTP web server (you can quickly find it on websites like [WhatIsMyIp.com](https://www.whatismyip.com/));
+  - configure a NAT/PAT rule for TCP port forwarding, setting both internal and external ports to 80, and using the public IP address of the machine running the Apache HTTP server (you can quickly find it on websites like [WhatIsMyIp.com](https://www.whatismyip.com/));
   - open TCP port 80, which is the default for HTTP traffic, in your firewall to allow incoming connections.

-### Personal Local Web Server
+### Personal Local HTTP Server
 <details>
 <summary><b>Create an Apache server on Windows</b></summary>